Key Stage 3

 Geography

-At the start of programme of study, pupils will examine the reasons it is important to study Geography.
-They will gain an understanding of what Geography is and why we study the subject.
-Pupils will gain a better understanding of their local area as well as the rest of the UK and our place in the world.
+Pupils will gain an understanding of what Geography is and why we study the subject.
+Pupils will gain a better understanding of their local area as well as the rest of the UK and out place in the world.
 This topic introduces some key geographical skills including grid referencing and using data, as well as providing pupils with a basic knowledge and understanding of the key topics in contemporary geography.
-At the start of each year, this topic is revisited to reinforce and inspire in pupils a curiosity and fascination about the world and its people that will remain with them for the rest of their lives.
+This is revisited at the start of each year.